NealGarcia/nba-teams/README.md

 # NBA Teams

-A front-end, single-page application built with React, ReactBootstrap JavaScript, and CSS that utilizes third-party data from https://www.balldontlie.io/ and allows user to explore NBA teams, players, and games.
+A front-end, single-page application built with React, ReactBootstrap JavaScript, and CSS that utilizes third-party data from https://www.balldontlie.io/ that allows users to explore NBA teams, players, and games.

 - Teams are displayed in the form of table & rows and are displayed in alphabetical order by city - users can toggle ascending or descending order by clicking the arrow in the city column header.